kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

-# Build And Run Instructions
+# Build And Run Instructions (mostly for Docker)

-## Import Styles before production build or development run
+## Import Styles before production build/publish or development run

 Any CSS that is not available as CSS-in-JS in the form of lit-element css`...my styles...` must be imported/converted to that format.
 Place your CSS into `wwwroot/css` and then run `npm run prepare` in `wwwroot`.

+Or better, just run `npm run build` in `wwwroot`, which performs an NPM install followed by all other processing.

 ## Debug with Visual Studio in Docker